THURSDAY, MAY 17, 2018

 Kasilof River Float Trip – 7 AM – 3 PM

-One raft complete with oarsman and birding guide will venture down the Kasilof River during this full day birding float. $100 per person.
+One raft complete with oarsman and birding guide will venture down the Kasilof River during this full day birding float. $100/person.
 This trip starts in the Kenai Wildlife Refuge and ends at the Sterling Highway Bridge.
 The area is not developed and a nice easy float through undeveloped lands.
-Space is limited to 4 participants.
-Sign-up starts March 1st.
-Call the Kenai Chamber of Commerce at (907) 283-1999.
+Limited to 4 people.

 North Peninsula Area Trails Walks – 8:00 – 11:00AM